qiqian/JPS/README.md

 - A region scanned first by **any** thread is whitened once; afterward **all threads** hit it in O(1).
 - So across the whole parallel run, each strip's O(L) scan is **paid globally once**, not "once per thread".
 The more threads, the denser the queries, the more the paths overlap — the higher the reuse, and the **lower the average time per search**.

 In other words: multiple JPS finders **warm the shared cache for each other** — early runs lay out jump points for later ones, amortizing the "table-building" cost across the whole thread pool.
-(See the [cache-reuse note in chapter IV](#jps-vs-a-performance-measured): reuse is ~10× faster than no-reuse.)
+(See the [performance note in chapter IV](#iv-engineering-and-performance): C hot overall is still 1.44× faster than C# hot and 48.3× faster than A\*.)

 > ⚠️ Prerequisite: **before** parallel pathfinding, a **single thread** must call `JpsSystem.Sync()` once (to fix the cache version), and the map **must not change** during parallel runs.
 To edit the map, join all pathfinding threads first, then Sync, then go parallel again.